-You probably know by now I’m a fan of drinking games, so if you want to play along this earnings season… every time a company blames bad earnings on the “strong dollar” you have to take a drink.
+You probably know I’m a fan of drinking games, so if you want to play along this earnings season… every time a company blames weak earnings and disappointing forward guidance on the “pandemic” you have to take a drink.

-But the real purpose of this post was to point out the standard way of recommending a stock ahead of earnings.
-This generally applies to financial commentators wearing expensive neckties you’ll see on TV pounding the table on a “well-known company” ahead of earnings.
+But the real purpose of this post is to point out the standard method for recommending a stock ahead of earnings.
+This generally applies to financial commentators wearing expensive neckties you’ll see on TV pounding the table on a “well-known company” ahead of the earnings release.

 The great thing about recommending a “good stock” ahead of earnings is that:

 1) You have a 50/50 chance of looking like you know what you’re doing

 2) If the stock collapses after earnings it’s still a “good company”